clj-commons/pretty/README.md

 `write-binary` can write to a `java.io.Writer` (defaulting to `*out*`) or a `StringBuilder`(or other things, as defined by `io.aviso.writer/Writer` protocol)

-Alternately, `format-binary` will return this formatted binary output string.
+Alternately, `format-binary` will return the formatted binary output string.

 You can also compare two binary data values with `write-binary-delta`: